-Whenever you get new newsletter signups, don’t focus on focus on only selling in your newsletter.
-It’s fine to let people know about your new products, sales and offers that you have, but the reader wants more.
+Whenever you get new newsletter signups, don’t focus on only selling in your newsletter.
+It’s OK to let people know about your new products, sales, and offers, but the reader wants more.
 The person signing up for your newsletter should be getting a lot of value for opening that newsletter.
 We are all busy, and our email inboxes are full of junk.
-We want something that is going to give us a lot of value when we read it.
-This is where a high-quality writer can come in because you can provide information about your business to them.
-The writer can then craft an excellent newsletter about your business and present it logically.
+We want something that will give us a lot of value when we read it.
+A high-quality writer can come in because you can provide information about your business to them.
+The writer can then craft an awesome newsletter about your business and present it logically.

 Make it Personal

 A freelance writer can help you create excellent email messages.
 You will have a newsletter that sounds amazing, and it will help you get new newsletter signups.
-The most important part is that you’ll retain those customers, and they will keep coming back for more thanks to your great content.
+The most crucial part is that you’ll retain those customers, and they will keep coming back for more, thanks to your great content.

 I write about sleep apnea for Health Union and WebMD and cover other topics such as freelancing.
 Contact me about your own writing needs, and I would be happy to help you out with your business or blog.